aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 [*^ back to top*](#solar-association-deploying-and-customizing-a-ready-made-question-and-answer-bot)

 * * *

+## Step 9 - New Features:

+QnABot version 2.4.0 provides some significant new features.

+November 2019 (v2.4.0) – Customizable configuration settings, minimized need to rebuild Lex bot when adding new content, improved accuracy using keyword filters, configurable response when answer isn’t found, improved handling of user feedback with integrated thumbs up/down buttons in web client, automated question testing in Content Designer, support variable substitution and conditional answers using ‘handlebars’ templates in Content Designer.

+For a description of these features be sure to checkout the blog post at [New Features](https://aws.amazon.com/blogs/machine-learning/creating-a-question-and-answer-bot-with-amazon-lex-and-amazon-alexa/#new-features-log)

+* * *

 ## Finished!
 Please fill out evaluation cards!

 Congratulations on completing the labs, or at least giving it a good go.
 Thanks for helping Solar Universal publish a